 Narnia!
-I remember reading the Chronicles of Narnia growing up, but never knew there were scenes from New Zealand in there.
+I remember reading the Chronicles of Narnia growing up.
+But I never knew there were scenes from New Zealand in there.
 Travelling to destinations you’ve read in books or seen in movies is gaining in popularity, so if you’re a fan of the book it’s cool to say you’ve been to Narnia.

 You want to relax big time.
 Coromandel can be described as a series of sleepy beach towns.
 If you’ve been in Tauranga, it doesn’t take long upon entering the Coromandel region when the atmosphere changes.
 The lifestyle isn’t for everyone, but perfect for some.

 Hot Water Beach.
-This is the most unique attraction in the Coromandel and possible the only place you can see something like this worldwide.
+This is a unique attraction in the Coromandel and possibly the only place you can see something like this worldwide.
 Hotel spas overlooking the ocean are one thing, but having to dig your own hot tub?
 That’s something entirely different and suitable for all ages.

 The Coromandel has 100’s of beaches with minimal visitors all around the shoreline.
 Too name a few, Tairua Beach, Oputere Beach, Cooks Beach, Whangamata Beach and Waihi beach.
 That’s more than enough to get started.
 Beach hopping anyone?

 Is It Worth Going To The Coromandel?
 NO

 Lacking a car.
 New Zealand lacks in public transport in its largest cities, let alone the Coromandel.
 Given this, if you don’t have a car you’re stuck with a tricky time getting around the Coromandel.
 The Naked Bus will stop off at a few of the popular cities a couple times each day but is relatively expensive for how far you travel.

 Hitchhiking in this area is popular, even with locals.
 So if you are comfortable with hitching, it’s a valid option.
 The area isn’t massive, so as soon as you have a car you’re away laughing.